Top 25 DynamoDB Interview Questions & Answers [2024]

 13. How does DynamoDB prevent data loss?

-There is long-term storage and a two-tier backup system in DynamoDB to keep data loss at a minimal level.
-There are three nodes for each participant, and each node contains the same data from the partition.
-In addition, there is a B tree for data location and a replication log to track the changes in each node.
-DynamoDB stores snapshots of these and stores them in another AWS database for a month for data restoration when necessary.
+DynamoDB employs long-term storage and a two-tier backup system to minimize data loss.
+Each partition is replicated across three nodes, each containing the same data.
+Additionally, DynamoDB uses a B-tree for data location and a replication log to track changes.
+Snapshots of these are stored in another AWS database for up to a month for data restoration when necessary.

 14. Does DynamoDB support in-place atomic updates?